 Misconception #1: Ozone Is Just Fine

 If you have your eye on one of the sleek electrostatic units, or ozone generators, be aware that a byproduct of the electrical charge is ozone.
 Ozone has been proven to pose health problems, even at small levels.
-Triggering asthma, reducing lung functioning, and causing chest pain are among the health risks associated with ozone.
+We can blame Ozone for triggering asthma, reducing lung functioning, and causing chest pain.
 The Environmental Protection Agency and the California Air Resources Board have issued statements advising against the use of air purifiers that put off ozone.

 Misconception #2: Say Goodbye to Dusting